Wasps of the British-Isles

 It is widespread throughout the northern hemisphere and is now found in Australia, New Zealand, Africa, North America and Argentina.
-Cast Characteristics: Females are 12-16mm long, antennas consist of 12 segments and a 6 segmented abdomen is equipped with a modified ovipositor that doubles as a sting.
+Cast Characteristics: Females are 12-16mm long, antennas consist of 12 segments and a 6 segmented abdomen.

-Males are 12-18mm long and have 13 segments to their antennas and an abdomen consisting of 7 segments without a sting.
-Queens, as you would expect, are larger at 17-20mm long and despite their ability to lay eggs, they can still use their ovipositor as a sting.
+Males are 12-18mm long and have 13 segments to their antennas and an abdomen consisting of 7 segments.
+Queens are 17-20mm long and despite their ability to lay eggs, they can still use their ovipositor as a sting.

-The nest is made with chewed up wood pulp mixed with saliva and is greyish in colour reaching football size with a diameter of 30cm (12in) that contains over 10,000 individuals.
+The nest is greyish in colour reaching football size with a diameter of 30cm (12in) that contains over 10,000 individuals.

 In the northern hemisphere, environmental conditions take their toll and once abandoned in the autumn it quickly disintegrates.
 In the warmer climates such as Africa and Australia, the nest may continue to grow over consecutive seasons.